 This quickly became popular, and my list of pets to sketch grew longer and longer.
 This is when I realized that it would be way more convenient for me to lean back and have people send me photos of their pets, rather than spending a lot of time searching for photos and asking for the photographer’s permission.
 It’s great fun to draw people’s pets, and I get to make a lot of pet owners happy.
-Many have printed and framed the sketch I did for them, and some have asked me to make them a proper painting for them later.
+Many have printed and framed the sketches I did for them, and some have asked me to make them a proper painting for them later.

 Thanks, Thomas!
 To see more of his work, visit his website, like him on Facebook, and follow him on Twitter and Instagram.
 You can enter his daily drawing for a free sketch through any of his social media pages.

 Read more interviews on Dogster:

 - 5 Ways to Make Your Dog Walks More Zen